-As the main contractor in the provision of building construction services, A&A works and property maintenance services, the Group realises its business activities may inadvertently impact the environment.
+As the main contractor in the provision of Construction Business related services, the Group realises its business activities may impact the environment.
 The Group is eager to continuously improve existing guidelines and is looking into incorporating new sustainability policies to mitigate potential direct and indirect negative environmental impacts arising from its business operations.

 Apart from complying with local statutory requirements, the Group is committed to continuously enhancing its environmental and energy management systems that are certified to international standards ISO 14001:2015 and ISO 50001:2018 respectively.
-The effective guidelines and work flow of the said management systems are detailed in the Environmental Management System Manual and the Energy Management System Manual, which are clearly communicated to its employees and effectively implemented in order to improve its environmental practices and energy efficiency.
+The effective guidelines and workflow of the said management systems are detailed in the Environmental Management System Manual and the Energy Management System Manual, which are clearly communicated to its employees and effectively implemented in order to improve the Group's environmental practices and energy efficiency.

 In addition to the comprehensively documented guidelines for the Group's environmental and energy management systems, the Group has established the Environmental Policy Statement, the Energy Policy Statement, and the Operational Control Handbook.
-The Group annually reviews the abovementioned policies, and will inform its employees at all levels if there is any revision to such policies.
+The Group annually reviews the abovementioned policies and will inform its employees at all levels if there are any revisions to such policies.
 As stated in the Environmental Policy Statement, environmental protection is regarded as a management responsibility in which the Group has a strong commitment to complying with the applicable legal and other requirements.
 The Group strives to strike a balance between sustainable development and business growth.
-The Group is committed to reducing its resource consumption and production of wastes, and complying with the requirements of the ISO14001:2015 standard and all relevant environmental protection laws and regulations of the countries and regions where it operates.
+The Group is committed to reducing its resource consumption and production of wastes and complying with the requirements of the ISO14001:2015 standard and all relevant environmental protection laws and regulations of the countries and regions where it operates.

-During FY2022, the Group strictly complied with local environmental laws and regulations and was not aware of any material non-compliance with laws and regulations that would have a significant impact on the Group including, but not limited to, the Air Pollution Control Ordinance of Hong Kong, the Noise Control Ordinance of Hong Kong, the Waste Disposal Ordinance of Hong Kong, the Environmental Impact Assessment Ordinance of Hong Kong, the Environmental Protection Law of the PRC, the Water Pollution Prevention and Control Law of the PRC, and the Law on the Prevention and Control of Environmental Pollution by Solid Waste of the PRC.
+In FY2023, the Group strictly complied with local environmental laws and regulations and was not aware of any material noncompliance with laws and regulations that would have a significant impact on the Group including, but not limited to, the Air Pollution Control Ordinance of Hong Kong, the Noise Control Ordinance of Hong Kong, the Waste Disposal Ordinance of Hong Kong, the Water Pollution Control Ordinance of Hong Kong, the Environmental Impact Assessment Ordinance of Hong Kong, the Environmental Protection Law of the PRC, the Water Pollution Prevention and Control Law of the PRC, and the Law on the Prevention and Control of Environmental Pollution by Solid Waste of the PRC.